jose-kevin/academic-kickstart/content/authors/admin/_index.md

 I am a first year PhD student in the Computational Engineering and Design Group at the University of Southampton.
 I am exploring the effects of structural periodicity on characteristics of mechanical waves.

-I graduated from Department of Mechanical Engineering, IIT Kanpur in 2017 with a BTech-MTech (Dual Degree).
+I graduated from the Department of Mechanical Engineering at IIT Kanpur in 2017 with a BTech-MTech (Dual Degree).
 My masters thesis was in the area of musical acousitics.
-In my free time, I enjoy reading, playing board games and swimming.